Why Bitcoin? Characteristics of Distributed Ledger Technology

 Now, let’s examine what makes distributed ledger technology uniquely able to revolutionize the way money works; and how it could change economies for the better.

-Bitcoin Is Digitally Scarce And Decentralized
+Digitally Scarce and Decentralized

 Up until the inception of blockchain technology, digital scarcity on a decentralized network was an impossibility.
 If you wanted to duplicate any piece of data, it was merely a matter of copying and pasting, moving a copy of information from one place to another anywhere in the digital landscape.
 The idea of a decentralized digital money would have been ridiculous, since anyone anywhere could simply make copies of infinitely more money, thus instantly devaluing any such form of currency.

-This continues to confuse many people today who fail to see how a digital currency like Bitcoin could possibly have any value – being that it is digital and therefore, in their minds, not scarce and infinitely reproducible.
+This continues to confuse many people today who fail to see how a digital currency like Bitcoin could possibly have any value—being that it is digital and therefore, in their minds, not scarce and infinitely reproducible.

 The usage of currencies in modern economies has depended on centralization to protect data from any such malfeasance.
 Trusted authorities must keep tabs on virtually all significant transactions.